RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/node/addr.md

 aliases:
 ---

 `rladmin node addr set` sets the internal IP address of a node.
-The internal IP address can only be set with `rladmin node addr` when the node is down.
+You can set the internal IP address using `rladmin node addr` only when the node is down.

 ```sh
 rladmin node <id>